-Zettelkasten Online Paper by Niklas Luhmann: Communication with a Notebox (Revised Edition)
+Zettelkasten Online Paper by Niklas Luhmann: Communication with Noteboxes (Revised Edition)

 Original translation by Manfred Kuehn.
 Revisions by Scott P. Scheper (see revision footnotes).

 What follows is a piece of empirical sociology.
 It concerns me and someone else, namely my second mind, a notebox.
 It should be clear that the usual methods of empirical sociology would fail in this special case.
 Still, it is empirical, as this case really obtains.
 And it is research, for we can—at least that is what I hope—generalize from it; even though one of the participants, or better: both of them, themselves generalize themselves.

 For generalizations or research that also applies to other cases, we need problems, concepts, and, whenever possible, theories.
 For both of us, that is myself and my Second Mind, it is easy to think of systems theory.
 In any case, it is being presupposed.
 In spite of this, we choose a communicative theory starting point.
 No one will be surprised that we consider ourselves to be systems, but what about communication or even successful communication?
 One of us listens to the other?
 This needs to be explained.

 That noteboxes can be recommended as partners of communication is first of all due to a simple problem about technical and economic theoretical research.
 It is impossible to think without writing; at least it is impossible in any sophisticated or networked (anschlußfähig) fashion.
 Somehow we must mark differences, and capture distinctions which are either implicitly or explicitly contained in concepts.
 Only if we have secured in this way the constancy of the schema that produces information, can the consistency of the subsequent processes of processing information be guaranteed.
 And if one has to write anyway, it is useful to take advantage of this activity in order to create in the system of notes a competent partner o communication.